ngi-nix/liberaforms/README.md

 You can do this as root, but remember to `chown -R <username> ./liberaforms` when you finish.

-Find the latest version of LiberaForms at https://pkg.liberaforms.org/liberaforms/

 ### Get the source code

 You can download a gzip'd tar file